NorthumbriaResearchComputing/oswald-docs/docs/quickstart/software-environment.md

 ## Using Modules

-Managing software in a modules environment is done with the various sub-commands of the '`module`' command.
+Managing software in a modules environment is done with the various sub-commands of the `module` command.

 To know what software and libraries are currently in use in your environment after you log in, you can use the `module list` command.
 This will show something like:
 ```